 Alabama celebrates Christmas with fantastic light displays all over the state.
-From Gulf Coast to the Appalachian Mountains near the Tennessee River, millions of lights illuminate neighborhoods, gardens, parks, and downtowns. .
+From Gulf Coast to the Appalachian Mountains near the Tennessee River, millions of lights illuminate neighborhoods, gardens, parks, and downtowns.

-Magic Christmas in Lights at Bellingrath Gardens and Home, Theodore (November 27–December 31, 2020)
+Magic Christmas in Lights at Bellingrath Gardens and Home, Theodore (November 26, 2021–January 5, 2022)

 Every holiday season, Bellingrath Gardens and Home in Theodore host Magic Christmas in Lights.
 This is a favorite Gulf Coast holiday tradition, attracting thousands of guests who stroll through a magical light display with more than 1,100 set pieces and fifteen scenes.
 Over three million lights illuminate the sixty-five-acre garden estate.
 The Bellingrath Home is lavishly decorated and enhanced with beautiful poinsettias.
 Every night there is a choral performance on the South Terrace of the Home.
 Guests may also get hot chocolate and other beverages at Live Oak Plaza.
-Magic Christmas in Lights was included in Top 20 of Southeast Tourism Society Festivals & Events and ranked among “10 Best Botanical Garden Holiday Light Displays” by USA Today.
+Magic Christmas in Lights was included in the Top 20 of Southeast Tourism Society Festivals & Events and ranked among “10 Best Botanical Garden Holiday Light Displays” by USA Today.

-Christmas at the Falls at Noccalula Falls Park, Gadsden (November 26, 2020–January 3, 2021)
+Christmas at the Falls at Noccalula Falls Park, Gadsden (November 25, 2021–January 1, 2022)

-Galaxy of Lights at Huntsville Botanical Garden, Huntsville (November–January, dates TBA)
+Galaxy of Lights at Huntsville Botanical Garden, Huntsville (November 11, 2021–January 1, 2022)

 Galaxy of Lights Nights is a truly magical experience at Huntsville Botanical Garden in Huntsville, Alabama.
 Bundle up and enjoy the Walking Nights, exploring dozens of larger-than-life displays on foot.
 Pay a visit to Santa and walk through snow falling inside the magical icicle forest.
 Cheer up with a cup of hot chocolate to complete your Galaxy of Light experience.
 Other options include Dog Walking Nights when pets are invited to the Botanical Garden and Driving Nights when visitors can explore the displays in the comfort of their own cars.
 Don't forget to stop by a delightful Christmas village to enjoy traditional holiday scenes and characters.

-Tinsel Trail at Big Spring Park, Huntsville (November 27, 2020–January 3, 2021)
+Tinsel Trail at Big Spring Park, Huntsville (November 26, 2021–January 2, 2022)